-iv.
-That it is submitted that the complainant has deliberately concealed the pendency of Arbitration proceedings before Mr. Justice Swatenter Kumar (Retd.) in the arbitration case bearing no. 8 of 2021 arising out of same cause of action, i.e., the agreement/investment agreement dated 15.06.2015 executed between the complainant and respondent.
+- iv.
+That it is submitted that the complainant has deliberately concealed the pendency of Arbitration proceedings before Mr. Justice Swatenter Kumar (Retd.) in the arbitration case bearing no. 7 of 2021 arising out of same cause of action, i.e., the agreement/investment agreement dated 15.06.2015 executed between the complainant and respondent.
 Therefore, the captioned complaint is liable to be dismissed solely on this ground alone for making wrongful declaration on oath before this Authority.
-Further, the respondent reserves its right to initiate appropriate legal actions against the complainant for wrongly deposing before this Authority.
+Further, the respondent reserves its right to initiate appropriate legal actions against the complainant for wrongly deposing before this Authority. - v.

-v.
 That as per the mutual understanding between the Dalmia Group and ATS Group, Dalmia Group had been investing in the projects being constructed by ATS Group and as such in the intervening period from year 2013 and 2015, Dalmia Group made various investments in the projects of ATS group through separate agreements.
-As a matter of fact, there are three broad categories of agreements executed between Dalmia Group and ATS Group:-

-- Investment Agreement; - Flat Buyer Agreements and Buyback Agreements; - Loan Agreements. - vi.
+As a matter of fact, there are three broad categories of agreements executed between Dalmia Group and ATS Group:- - Investment Agreement; - Flat Buyer Agreements and Buyback Agreements; - Loan Agreements.

+vi.
 That in the present case, the complainant and the respondent executed an agreement dated 15.06.2015.
-It is submitted that in terms of the Investment Agreement, the complainant invested Rs.15,00,00,000/- in the project and as the respondent allotted 19 (nineteen) units in the name of complainant including the unit mentioned in the captioned complaint as security.
-Simultaneously, the complainant and the respondent had executed separate apartment buyer's agreement for allotment of all 19 units mentioned on the annexure C of the loan agreement.
-Further, under the terms and conditions of the loan agreement, the complainant promised to surrender its allotment towards the said units in favour of the respondent upon repayment of the loan amount along with interest as per the loan agreement, it is aptly clear that the complainant had no intension for occupying the unit or taking physical possession of the unit.
+It is submitted that in terms of the Investment Agreement, the complainant invested Rs.15,00,00,000/- in the project and as such the respondent was allot to 24 (twenty-four) units in the name of complainant including the unit mentioned in the captioned complaint as security.
+Simultaneously, the complainant and the respondent had executed separate apartment buyer's agreement for allotment of all 24 units mentioned on the annexure C of the loan agreement.
+Further, under the terms and conditions of the loan agreement, the complainant promised to surrender its allotment towards the said units in favour of the respondent upon repayment of the loan amount along with interest as per the loan agreement.
+It is respectfully submitted that on bare perusal of the loan agreement, it is aptly clear that the complainant had no intension for occupying the unit or taking physical possession of the unit.